 In addition, the eternal light above the Ark is believed to be early Victorian, most likely from the Temple Street Synagogue consecrated in 1842.

-To view images of the present Bristol Synagogue click on the appropriate link below:
+To view any of 73 photographs of the present Bristol Synagogue, click on the appropriate link below and then scroll through the various photographs within that link:

 Back to Congregation Home Page